xtimmy86x/pyS7/Readme.md

 * **User-friendly API**, Intuitive and straightforward, offering simplicity and efficiency.

-* **Multi-variable reading optimization**: Enhanced support for simultaneous multi-variable reading, by packing together items occupying adjacent areas of memory.
+* **Multi-variable reading optimization**: Enhanced support for simultaneous multi-variable reading, by packing together tags occupying adjacent areas of memory.

 **Disclaimer**: Safety should always be your first priority when interacting with manufacturing machines.
 Therefore, when using this code, it is crucial to have a solid understanding of the machines and the tasks at hand.
 By choosing to use this code, you agree to assume all risks and accept responsibility for any damages or loss, including but not limited to data corruption, machine downtime, or other adverse effects.